vincenthopf/librelinks2/CURSOR_MEMORY.md

 - The feature maintains compatibility with all themes
 - All padding values use pixels for consistency
 - The interactive interface is more intuitive for visual designers

+## Name to Bio Padding Addition

+The `nameToBioPadding` field has been added to control the spacing between the profile name and bio text:

+- Added to User and Template database models with a default value of 10px
+- Integrated into the PaddingSelector component with slider and dropdown controls
+- Supports values from -100px to 200px, with negative values creating overlap effects
+- Applied as marginTop to the bio container in the profile page

+This new field enhances profile customization options, allowing for more creative layouts.

 # Project Learnings and Documentation